Probabilistic classification: Evaluating probabilistic classification

+Models are assessed via Accuracy, Calibration, Sharpness (minimal uncertainty), and Dispersion (similar uncertainties everywhere).

-Commonly used evaluation metrics that compare the predicted probability to observed outcomes include log loss, Brier score, and a variety of calibration errors.
-The former is also used as a loss function in the training of logistic models.
+A method used to assign scores to pairs of predicted probabilities and actual discrete outcomes, so that different predictive methods can be compared, is called a scoring rule.
+Scoring rules are used to compare the predicted probability to observed outcomes, these include for example log loss, Brier score, Continuous ranked probability score and others.

+Specific aspects like accuracy, calibration, sharpness or dispersion may vary from one probabilistic classifier to another one and may be specifically investigated.

 Calibration errors metrics aim to quantify the extent to which a probabilistic classifier's outputs are well-calibrated.
 As Philip Dawid put it, "a forecaster is well-calibrated if, for example, of those events to which he assigns a probability 30 percent, the long-run proportion that actually occurs turns out to be 30 percent".
 Foundational work in the domain of measuring calibration error is the Expected Calibration Error (ECE) metric.
 More recent works propose variants to ECE that address limitations of the ECE metric that may arise when classifier scores concentrate on narrow subset of the [0,1], including the Adaptive Calibration Error (ACE) and Test-based Calibration Error (TCE).

-A method used to assign scores to pairs of predicted probabilities and actual discrete outcomes, so that different predictive methods can be compared, is called a scoring rule.